AI Healthcare Statistics 2026: Market Analysis, And More

 38% of Americans believe AI will improve healthcare outcomes, 33% think it will make outcomes worse, and 27% feel it will make no difference.

-Sources: Tebra, Pew Research, Deloitte, Syneos Health Communications
+Sources: Deloitte 2, Syneos Health Communications

 AI Healthcare Challenges & Barriers Statistics